 Will it be the title, headlines, target groups, landing pages or the display URL?
-Whatever you choose, you will begin by creating a number of different versions of your ad based on what you are testing.
+Whatever you choose to A/B test about your Google Ads, you will begin by creating a number of different versions of your ad based on what you are testing.
 From there, you can set up an experiment in your Google Ads account.
 You’ll need to choose a start and end date, a name for the experiment and set a budget.

 Once your main campaign and experimental version are both saved and running, you may wish to change how often and where your ads appear depending on your findings.
 Google will be able to display the click-through-rate, cost-per-conversion and the average cost-per-click among other data insights, so before long you will have a well-rounded view of how your ads are performing – and how you can help them perform better.

 Why you need multiple ad variations within your Google Ads account

 The whole point of A/B testing your Google Ads campaigns, is to find out which specific target group, tone of voice, key term, landing page or call to action performs the very best and delivers you the highest quality leads.
 Without a number of variations to test, you will not see significant results, and probably won’t be able to make any notable changes to your ads based on findings.

 A PPC agency like The Brains can conduct research on your behalf to find the most valuable keywords for your main target groups, and our content teams can craft various sets of ad copy depending on what you are testing.
 Having agency expertise on your side is crucial if you’re keen to see results, stay within your budget and still develop an understanding of what works best for your site in terms of Google Ads.

 Choosing useful Google Ads testing tools